 In conjunction with TfL's Public Carriage Office the Council may designate a section of public highway as a taxi rank/bay.
 Taxi ranks are signed with a 'no stopping except taxis' sign to prohibit illegal parking by other vehicles, including private hire vehicles (minicabs).

-5.24 Vehicle Removals
+5.24 Vehicle Removal or Relocation